 The first thing you, as the teacher, must decide is where to place your focus.
-Do you want your child to learn how to speak a foreign language, read and write, or both?
+Do you want your child to learn how to speak a foreign language, read and write, or all?
 Certain curriculums focus more on one aspect than another, with some only focusing on teaching your child to speak their chosen foreign language fluently.
 Likewise, you must also decide at what age you want to begin foreign language instruction.
 Studies indicate that young children who learn a second language have more advanced cognitive development, resulting in greater academic success.

 - slide 2 of 4